Obarun/66/doc/scandir.md

 The *scandir* **must** first be stopped with [scandir stop](#stop) subcommand or similar subcommand to be able to remove it.

-This subcommand remove some directories and files from the `%%livedir%%` directory.
-Refers to [deeper understanding](deeper.html) documentation for futhers documentation.
+Certain directories within the scandir will not be removed.
+Specifically, `%%livedir%%/log`, `%%livedir%%/scandir`, and `%%livedir%%/state` remain intact, whereas all `UID` subdirectories are deleted.
+Refers to [deeper understanding](deeper.html) for futhers information.

 #### Options